GoBoundless/dyph/README.md

 and has `MergeResult#conflict` set to `true`

 ## Split, Join, and Conflict functions
-Dyph3 works on arrays of objects that implement equatable and hash (see Dyph3::Equatable).
+Dyph3 works on arrays of objects that implement equatable and hash (see `Dyph3::Equatable`).
 For various reasons one might want to delegate the splitting and joining of the input/out to Dyph3. (i.e. so one would not have to `map` over the input and output to do the transformation)

 ### With merge parameter `lambdas`
+One can define `split_funciton`, `join_function`, and `conflict_function` to `Dyph3::Diff.merge` such as splitting on word boundries, (but keeping delimiters):

+    split_function =  ->(string) { string.split(/\b/) }

+and then a join function to handle the resulting arrays

+    join_function =  ->(array) { array.join }

+which may be invoked with

+    left  = "The quick brown fox left the lazy dog" base  = "The quick brown fox jumped over the lazy dog." right = "The right brown fox jumped over the lazy dog" merge_results = Dyph3::Differ.merge(left, base, right, split_function: split_function, join_function: join_function) merge_results.joined_results

+will then return

+    "The right brown fox left the lazy dog"
 ### By class level preprocessors
 ### Custom Conflict handlers